 Initiative and motivation

 Initiative is important too!
 When I was learning English at Moscow University many years ago, we were told that “the languages are not taught, they are learned”.
-It seems like an easy pretext for a lazy teacher, but it's true.
-If you do not take the initiative in learning new things yourself, looking up new words in a dictionary (there are very good online ones these days, so you don’t really need to wrestle with the bulky book any more!), look through grammar explanations in your textbook and ask the teacher questions about it, you will make slower progress.
+It seems like an easy pretext for a lazy teacher, but it’s true.
+If you do not take the initiative in learning new things yourself, looking up new words in a dictionary – or, at this day and age, on your Google translate app – look through grammar explanations in your textbook and ask the teacher questions about it, you will make slower progress.
 You will only digest what is fed to you, depriving yourself of all the supplements you could have.
 From my personal experience, if I had only taken what my teachers gave me at the time, I would have never learned English to a high standard.

 The journey goes on